-Your vet will examine your dog and discuss history before recommending further testing.
-If a GI obstruction is suspected, then the next step is to perform radiographs (X-rays) of the abdomen to look for abnormalities.
-An upper GI study with contrast may be needed to get a better look at the obstruction.
-The dog must ingest a radiopaque substance that will appear on radiograph results.
-This substance is typically barium, a white liquid that shows up bright white on radiographs.
-A series of radiographs are taken at timed intervals to watch the movement of the contrast travel through the GI tract.
+Your vet will examine your dog and discuss its history before recommending further testing.
+If a GI obstruction is suspected, then the next step is to perform x-rays of the abdomen to look for abnormalities.
+The dog must ingest a radiopaque substance that will appear on x-rays of soft tissue.
+This substance is typically barium, a white liquid that shows up bright white on film.
+A series of x-rays are taken at timed intervals to watch the movement of the contrast travel through the GI tract.
 This allows the veterinarian to visualize the flow of the GI tract and determine the location of the blockage.

 Blood and urine tests may also be needed to assess blood cell counts and organ function.
 These tests help your veterinarian assess the dog's overall health and determine the best treatment to support recovery.

-Most GI obstructions must be removed in order to restore normal GI function.
+Most GI obstructions must be removed to restore normal GI function.
 This is often done through an abdominal surgery called an exploratory laparotomy.
-The vet will open the abdomen and locate the blockage by feeling along the intestines in the area where it appeared on the radiographs.
-The intestine is cut open so the obstruction can be manually removed.
+The vet will open the abdomen, locate the blockage, and remove it.
 After this, the vet will examine the intestinal tissue to determine if permanent damage has occurred.
-If damage is present, the vet may need to remove part of the intestines and connect the healthy parts of the intestine to one another.
-The intestine is then carefully sutured closed in order to allow healing and prevent leakage.
-This procedure is called surgical resection and anastomosis.
+If damage is present, the vet may need to remove part of the intestine.
+The intestine is then carefully sutured closed to allow healing and prevent leakage.

-If the GI obstruction is in the stomach or esophagus, an endoscopy may be effective in removing the blockage.
-This is far less invasive than surgery and may allow the vet to pass through the pylorus (the sphincter between the stomach and small intestine) and reach the upper part of the small intestine (upper duodenum).
+If the obstruction is in the upper part of the small intestine (upper duodenum), an endoscopy may be effective in removing the blockage.
+This is far less invasive than surgery and may allow the vet to pass through the pylorus (the sphincter between the stomach and small intestine) and reach the upper duodenum.
 With the dog under anesthesia, a mechanical tube with a small camera is passed through the mouth into the esophagus.
 Special tools can be passed through the scope to retrieve or sample the obstruction.
 If a foreign body is found, it may be possible for the vet to grasp it with a tool and pull it out with the endoscope.
-If successful, recovery is fast.
-However, the dog may need additional supportive care like fluids and medications.

 Some intestinal blockages will pass on their own and will not require surgery or endoscopy.
 These dogs may still need supportive care to recover fully.
 Your vet will likely give your dog fluids for rehydration and medications to soothe the GI tract and prevent infection.